will-y/crystal-tools/README.md

   - Mobs who attack the shield are withered
 - Target Mobs
   - Reflected projectile will auto-target mobs (mostly just arrows in vanilla)
+- Reduce Cooldown
+  - Decreases the cooldown when the shield is disabled (if you have all of the points in this, the shield can't be disabled)

 ### All Armor
 - Protection